-Wired for fun, Ikebukuro offers offbeat pop culture surprises and lovely gardens
+Wired for fun, Ikebukuro offers offbeat pop culture surprises and unsurpassed gardens

 - Gazing out over Tokyo from Sunshine 60's observation deck